L-Theanine is an amino acid analog found commonly in the plant that gives us green, black and oolong tea (Camellia sinensis).

 L-Theanine also modulates other neurotransmitters such as dopamine.

 Dopamine has been found to be exceptionally low in those suffering from conditions like ADD or ADHD.
 L-Theanine was shown in one study to increase the dopamine levels in the brain .

 The tea plant produces two isomers of theanine, D-Theanine, and L-Theanine.
 L-Theanine is considered the therapeutically active version of the amino acid.

 Most commercial products will contain both isomers.
 Only one product, Suntheanine® was found to have pure L-Theanine.
 This is because of a patented fermentation process that produces only pure L-Theanine. .

 Pharmacology & Medical Research

 L-Theanine was shown to produce a dose-dependent increase in striatal dopamine release via intragastric and intravenous injections .
 This was shown to be mediated through the NMDA receptors.
 In this same study, noradrenaline release was found to be unaffected by the L-Theanine.

 No negative side effects were noted in the dosage range of 200-400 mg/day.

 Synergistic with caffeine.
-Works to reduce the side effects of the caffeine, and improve the cognitive enhancing ability.
-L-theanine is calming and imporves concentration, caffeine stimulates the mind and reduces fatigue and sleepiness.
+Works to reduce the side effects of caffeine, and improved cognitive enhancing ability.
+L-theanine is calming and enhances concentration, caffeine stimulates the mind and reduces fatigue and sleepiness.